TritonDataCenter/rfd/rfd/0146/README.md

 We want the ability to manage spares and defective inventory.

+As much as possible, inventory information should be automatically updated via Conch reports.

 A primary objective is to provide primitives so other applications can consume the asset system and build atop it -- for instance, a rack or datacenter designer app to identify assets that can be used, and to define resulting